NeoDyln/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Local variables

 ### Local variables
-These are variables that only remain active within the current login session.
+- These are variables that only remain active within the current login session.
-Think of it like accessing an e-shop then placing things in the cart without a log in.
+- Think of it like accessing an e-shop then placing things in the cart without a log in.
 If your internet disappears, so does your cart items so you'll have to re-select them in a new session
+- Usually these can be accessed using `set` command though it pronts both environment variables and local variables

 #### Creating a local variable
 To create it, simply use the command